oslabs-beta/Konstellation/README.md

 kubectl apply -f ./konstellation-yaml/05-konstellation-autoinstrumentation.yaml
 ```

 Then add an annotation to a pod to enable injection.
-The annotation can be added to a namespace, so that all pods within that namespace wil get instrumentation, or by adding the annotation to individual PodSpec objects, available as part of Deployment, Statefulset, and other resources.
+The annotation can be added to a namespace, so that all pods within that namespace will get instrumentation, or by adding the annotation to individual PodSpec objects, available as part of Deployment, Statefulset, and other resources.

 Java:
 ```